ClairDeCoder/JellyFresh/README.md

 ### Prerequisites

 - Ubuntu or Debian server.
-- JellyFresh needs to be able to see Jellyfin's configuration files; by sitting on the same server (Recommended), OR if you share them over the network [/var/lib/jellyfin/root/default] (Not Recommended).
+- JellyFresh needs to be able to see Jellyfin's configuration files; by sitting on the same server (recommended), OR if you share them over the network [/var/lib/jellyfin/root/default] (Not Recommended).
+**Jellyfresh looks for the full path /var/lib/jellyfin/root/default, if you're going to have it shared over the network, you must mount it to that same path on the server that JellyFresh resides.**
 - Dependencies are installed using the installer.
 - A Jellyfin server instance.